 Chilly Willy was a penguin who starred in a series of self-titled theatrical shorts from 1953 to 1972.
-He was probably Walter Lantz Productions second most popular character behind Woody Woodpecker.
+He was arguably Walter Lantz Productions second most popular character, behind Woody Woodpecker.
 In 1957, Chilly Willy made a successful transition to the small screen when his theatrical shorts aired alongside other Walter Lantz cartoons on The Woody Woodpecker Show.

 A penguin has two main concerns, staying warm and finding food.
-Chilly Willy spent a great deal of time attempting to fulfill both of those needs.
-He may have looked cute and innocent, but woe to the poor soul who stood in his way of finding either, because Chilly was nothing if not persistent.
+Chilly Willy spent a great deal of time attempting to do both.
+He may have looked cute and innocent, but woe to the poor soul who stood in the way of his finding either, because Chilly was nothing if not persistent.

-Despite the fact that penguins are indigenous to the southern hemisphere, the creators placed Chilly in whatever location they found convenient.
-The first cartoon took place in the South Pole, but he was later often found in Alaska and even in the Alpine Mountains in Switzerland.
-Perhaps Chilly Willy was just looking in all the wrong places for a warm climate?
+Despite penguins being indigenous to the southern hemisphere, the creators placed Chilly in whatever location they found convenient.
+The first cartoon took place in the South Pole, but Chilly would later find himself in places like Alaska or the Alpine Mountains.
+Perhaps he was just looking in all the wrong places for a warm climate?